macfarla/besu/docs/Private-Txns-Migration.md

 **Important**

-As a precaution (that is, resyncing should not be required), ensure your Hyperledger Besu database is backed-up or other Besu nodes in your network are available to resync from if the migration does not complete as expected.
+As a precaution (that is, resyncing should not be required), ensure your Besu database is backed-up or other Besu nodes in your network are available to resync from if the migration does not complete as expected.

 We recommend that all nodes in a network do not upgrade and migrate at once.